vincentdelphin/M_A_R_K/README.md

 The stju-drone repository is developed by Georg No, the repository is provided below: https://github.com/NovoG93/sjtu-drone

+The sjtu-drone exists in this repository due to the additional custom gazebo worlds that were added to the worlds directory.

 The OpenAI drone_training package written by Ricardo Tellez is used as the basis for the reinforcement development of the project.
 Licensed under the LGPLV3 (GNU Lesser General Public License)